You’re sick of feeling like you’re not enough.

 Providing Mental Health Support Online Anywhere!

-• Ever wish life came with an instruction manual?
-Something that actually made sense, instead of just vague advice like ‘follow your passion’ or ‘just think positive’?
+Ever wish life came with an instruction manual?
+Something that actually made sense, instead of just vague advice like ‘follow your passion’, or ‘exercise’, or ‘just think positive’?
 Yeah, me too.
 That’s why I created Guided Self-Mentorship.
-It’s a structured, brief, and no-BS approach to understanding your mind, your feelings, and how to build a life you’ll actually appreciate.
+It’s a structured, active, and no-BS approach to understanding your mind, your feelings, and how to build a life you’ll actually appreciate.
 Think of it as finally getting the ‘User Manual’ for your brain, except instead of a bunch of disclaimers and boring diagrams, you get real practical tools to stop feeling stuck and move your life forward.

 Now, let’s talk about the therapy question.
-Therapy can be incredibly valuable and has its place—I know, because I was a therapist for years.
+Therapy can be incredibly valuable and has its place—I know, because I practiced therapy for about a decade.
 I’ve seen first hand how powerful it can be.
 And while I still use a lot of the skills I developed in that time, this is not therapy.

-I won’t diagnose you, pathologize you, or analyze your childhood for six months straight.
+I won’t diagnose you, pathologize you, or spend a bunch of time analyzing your childhood.
 And unlike therapy—which can last months or even years—you’ll walk away from your very first session with a set of understandings and tools that you can use for the rest of your life.
+On average, clients report a 70% improvement in mood after their first session, and 87% by the end of their experience.

 And here’s where things get weird: We’re not actually trying to make you feel good, we’re trying to help you recover (more on that later in the FAQ).
 This is kind of an un-therapy in that way.
 The goal isn’t to force happiness, eliminate anxiety, or guarantee that you’ll always feel amazing.
 The goal is to give you the confidence that no matter what you feel, no matter what happens, you can live a life you appreciate.
 As a side effect, when people start living a life they truly appreciate, they tend to feel a whole lot better.

 Guided Self-Mentorship flips that upside down.
 I’m not here to tell you what to do.
 I’m not an authority on your life—you are.
-I don’t have a ‘secret formula’; simply a strategy to help you trust the formula you’re making for yourself.
+I don’t have a ‘secret formula’; simply a strategy to help you find your personalized formula, and keep finding it as your life changes.

-And unlike a coach, I don’t exist to hold you accountable.
-The goal isn’t for you to depend on me and need to pay to see me endlessly (as much as my wallet might appreciate that).
+And unlike a coach, this service is meant to help you develop the accountability to keep yourself well.
+The goal isn’t for you to depend on me, needing to pay to see me endlessly (as much as my wallet might appreciate that).
 The goal is for you to develop the confidence and tools to guide yourself for life.

-• You shouldn’t, and in fact, congratulations!you’ve already taken your first step in Guided Self-Mentorship without even realizing it!
+You shouldn’t, and in fact, congratulations!
+You’ve already taken your first step.

 This whole process is about learning to listen to yourself, not blindly following what I have to tell you.
 And right now?
 That skeptical voice in your head is doing exactly that—questioning, evaluating, thinking critically.
 That’s a good thing.
 If everything else you’ve tried has not worked, simply believing me would be ignoring the wisdom of your experience.
 I love that you’ve noticed that.